riveragiraldo/Inventario_Reactivos/README.md

 ## Pre-requisites
 ### Windows Instructions
 #### PostgreSQL
+Usually the Installer PostgreSQL installer can be found at its official website  [PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
-First check the installation of PostgreSQL 15.2 Version<br>
+* Check the installation of PostgreSQL 15.2 Version<br>
-Also Create a Empty Database with the Name Reactivos<br>
+* Create a Empty Database with the Name Reactivos<br>
-Modify the inventariosreac/settings.py  line 82 and 83  to your user name and password of Database<br>
+* Modify the inventariosreac/settings.py  line 82 and 83  to your user name and password of Database<br>

 ### Linux Instructions